 Some expire automatically after a related trial or fixed period; others remain until varied or revoked by the court.

 Contact the court registry with the case title, number, and approximate date, or consult State Records SA.
 Fees may apply for retrieval or certification.
+Where the matter is ongoing or unresolved, contacting the police or prosecuting authority may be necessary, as courts do not automatically publish updates for every stage of a proceeding.

 Only where lawful and relevant.
 Improper use may breach privacy or discrimination laws.
 When uncertain, seek advice.